tnguyen14/tridnguyen.com/contents/articles/meteor-and-bower/index.md

 ### Where to put `bower_components`?

 This was the first question I had to answer.
-Since Meteor automatically package any `.css` and `.js` files in the `client` folder and serve them, `client` is not a good idea to put these dependencies, as they most likely have a bloated number of files that you don't actually need.
+Since Meteor automatically packages any `.css` and `.js` files in the `client` folder and serves them, `client` is not a good idea to put these dependencies, as they most likely have a bloated number of files you don't actually need.

 I found `public` to be a good place to keep these files, since "Meteor server will serve any files under the `public` directory".